SecPlugs/nodejs-kit/docs/index.md

 This will now add the secplugs filescan node module to the package.json

 ## Usage
+Usage pattern is to get an instance and then uses its methods to scan objects.

+## Scan A File
-Here, a very simple example of how to integrate file scan with your node code base is provided
+Here, a very simple example of how to scan a file

 ```javascript
 let secplugs = require('@secplugs/filescan').getInstance()